TechwriterSSchmidt/Bring_Em_Home/README.md

 # Bring Em Home 🧭

-A dedicated GPS navigation device designed to guide Emilie **safely** back to her starting location on every hike.
+A dedicated GPS navigation device designed to guide Emilie safely back to her starting location on every hike using GPS-breadcrumbs.
 It also serves as an emergency LoRa-beacon and SOS-flasher in case she needs help.

 ## Overview